 What strange neurone webs, lying long-dormant in our endless brain-matrix, are quietly breathed to life years—decades—after the experience occurred?
 Perhaps it was seeing a photo of an LP of Poulenc’s piano music on social media or picking up an op shop CD of music associated with Picasso that included some works by the French composer.
 Hard to say, but I found myself thinking about those pieces and wondering whether they had been recorded on disc.

 You can find anything on the net, can’t you?
 And so a copy of Poulenc: Piano Music Volume 2 (Naxos, 1999) was ordered in the click of a mouse.

 Awaiting arrival of the CD, wisps of memory began to surface.
-I found myself lying in bed, playing through the first movement in my head to the point where the notation blurred to foggy uncertainty.
-But the next day, stacking the dishwasher, the next section drifted in, until, around the time the little package arrived in the post, a collection of fragments lay on the table like jigsaw pieces grouped into like colours but not yet joined.
+I found myself lying in bed, playing through the first movement in my head until the bar-lines wavered and the notation blurred to foggy uncertainty.
+But the next day, stacking the dishwasher, another phrase drifted in, then another fragment, until, around the time the little package arrived in the post, a collection lay like jigsaw pieces grouped into like colours but not yet joined.

 There is a brief sparkle of excitement and a tiny quiver of apprehension.
 The music has been circulating my head, phrases emanating from my teenaged spider-hands.
 How will the pieces sound played by a professional?
 By an actual musician?
 I’m almost afraid, but thrilled too.
 Both feelings are augmented as memories of the pieces slowly patch together into something I suspect resembles the whole.
 I’m hearing the notes in my head, both right and left hands, fingers twitching like an insect overcome by spray, quivering out its last movements.